Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 And with any luck … one of these will be mentioned on my credit card bill in the next 6 months.

-I’ve talked about my concealed carry preferences before, but #1 on my list is size; I don’t want to change my mode of dress for CCW as it’s not something that I, as a middle class white guy from the Suburbs, dwell on a lot (but when I do carry I want to make sure I’ve got something that will do the job it’s intended for). #2 on my list is safety, as I’m usually around my kids, and I have a personal requirement that there . . . → Read More: The recent Baby 9 generation — the family is growing fast!
+I’ve talked about my concealed carry preferences before, but #1 on my list is size; I don’t want to change my mode of dress for CCW as it’s not something that I, as a middle class white guy from the Suburbs, dwell on a lot (but when I do carry I want to make sure I’ve got something that will do the job it’s intended for). #2 on my list is safety, as I’m usually around my kids, and I have a personal . . . → Read More: The recent Baby 9 generation — the family is growing fast!

 So the Smith and Wesson .410/.45 Colt/.45 ACP Governor is out to compete with the Taurus Judge, but with a 6 chambered cylinder instead of the Judge’s 5 and the ability to shoot .45 ACP as well as .45 Colt (aka Long Colt) … it’s a nice option.
 Personally I find it much too large and heavy for normal CCW, but for those who hike a lot in snake country I could see it as an all-in-one gun.